randomcoder67/XFCE-Laptop-Config/configure/README.md

 `ghc` ghc with dynamic flag (necessary for Arch Linux)
 `balance` balance audio with aacgain
 `clearlogs` clear journalctl of logs older than 2 days
+`yt-dlp` yt-dlp without the video ID in filename
 `yt-aria` yt-dlp using aria2c as downloader
 `yt-aria-limit` yt-dlp using aria2c as downloader (limited to 3MB/s)
 `hashfolder` gets checksum hash for all files in given folder (sha256sum)